Normal procesing time

 No fee

-Who can register as a posted worker?
+Who can get an EU residence document as a posted service provider?

-If you are a citizen of a country outside the EU, the EEA or Switzerland, you must be able to document that you have had the right to reside in the country in which the EU company is established.
-You must also be able to document that you have had the right to work in this company.
+If you are a citizen of a country outside the EU, EEA or Switzerland, you must be able to document that you have had the right to reside in the country in which the EU company is established.
+You must also be able to document that you have had the right to work in the company.

 If the posting is to last longer than two years, there must be specific reasons for this.
 This might be, for example, if it can be documented that a project has been delayed due to unforeseen circumstances.